ermelinda-q/pands-weekly-tasks/README.md

 - [Anaconda](https://www.anaconda.com/) - open-source platform that allows you to write and execute code in Python.
 - [Visual Studio Code](https://code.visualstudio.com/) - source code editor for developers.
 With Visual Studio Code you can open and run all python files(ending with .py) and [weekly-tasks.ipynb](/weekly-tasks.ipynb) that is a jupyter notebook.
-- [Git](https://git-scm.com/downloads) - will help you create a copy of this repository in your local machine.
+- [Git](https://git-scm.com/downloads) - will help you to download a copy of this repository in your local machine.

 Now you're setup to make a copy of this repository in your computer/local machine using the following command: